Aliases for SULT2B1 Gene

 GeneCards Summary for SULT2B1 Gene

 SULT2B1 (Sulfotransferase Family 2B Member 1) is a Protein Coding gene.
-Diseases associated with SULT2B1 include chromosome 18q deletion syndrome and chromosome 18p deletion syndrome.
-Among its related pathways are Steroid hormone biosynthesis and Phase II conjugation.
+Diseases associated with SULT2B1 include Chromosome 18Q Deletion Syndrome and Chromosome 18P Deletion Syndrome.
+Among its related pathways are Phase II conjugation and Vitamin A and carotenoid metabolism.
 GO annotations related to this gene include sulfotransferase activity and alcohol sulfotransferase activity.
-An important paralog of this gene is SULT1B1.
+An important paralog of this gene is SULT2A1.

 UniProtKB/Swiss-Prot for SULT2B1 Gene

 Sulfotransferase that utilizes 3-phospho-5-adenylyl sulfate (PAPS) as sulfonate donor to catalyze the sulfate conjugation of many hormones, neurotransmitters, drugs and xenobiotic compounds.
 Sulfonation increases the water solubility of most compounds, and therefore their renal excretion, but it can also result in bioactivation to form active metabolites.
 Sulfates hydroxysteroids like DHEA.
 Isoform 1 preferentially sulfonates cholesterol, and isoform 2 avidly sulfonates pregnenolone but not cholesterol.